shapeshed/shapeshed.com/content/posts/unix-fc.md

-{
-  "slug": "unix-fc",
-  "title": "Linux and Unix fc command tutorial with examples", "date": "2016-09-28T00:00:00+00:00",
-  "image": "images/articles/fc.png",
++++
+date = "2016-09-28T00:00:00+00:00"
-  "description": "Tutorial on using fc, a UNIX and Linux command for editing and re-executing commands previously entered into an interactive shell.
-Examples of editing and re-executing the last command, editing and executing a previous command, setting the text editor to be used, listing previous commands and executing a command without editing it.", "tags": [
+description = "Tutorial on using fc, a UNIX and Linux command for editing and re-executing commands previously entered into an interactive shell.
+Examples of editing and re-executing the last command, editing and executing a previous command, setting the text editor to be used, listing previous commands and executing a command without editing it." image = "images/articles/fc.png" slug = "unix-fc" tags = ["UNIX", "Linux"] title = "Linux and Unix fc command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing fc man page][2]